Unboxed-Software/solana-course/content/env-variables.md

 ### 9. Update Payment Instruction

-Next, update the payment instruction to check that the `fee_destination` account in the instruction matches the `fee_destination` stored in the program config account.
-The instruction's fee calculation will also be based on the `fee_basis_point` stored in the program config account.
+Lastly, let's update the payment instruction to check that the `fee_destination` account in the instruction matches the `fee_destination` stored in the program config account.
+Then update the instruction's fee calculation to be based on the `fee_basis_point` stored in the program config account.

 ```rust
 use crate::state::ProgramConfig;